-If you have any questions, please click here to contact us.
+If you have any questions, chat or email us here to contact us.
 We love answering questions!

-If your Input values result in all three messages showing a green OK, you have optimized your settings.
+If you see three green OK-flags, you have optimized your settings.
 If not, you can try out various changes in the calculator before actually making changes in your equipment.
 You might add one or more spacers.
 Or change the focal ratio.
 Once you achieve settings that satisfy you, you can adjust your equipment accordingly.

 Consider the sample Input values.
 (If you have already changed those values, click Reset to see them again.)
-They result in a Dispersion value of 14.0 Angstrongs/pixel.
+They result in Field 10's Dispersion value being 14.0 Angstrongs/pixel.
 No red messages appear, so the setup is satisfactory for capturing good spectra.

 And yet the Dispersion field shows the message "Resolution could be improved..."
 This is not a critical problem which prevents you from using the grating.
 However, it explains changes you could make to get better results.
 For instance, you might add a 10mm spacer.
 To see the effects of doing that, change the Grating to Sensor Distance (field 5) from 40 to 50.
 Increasing this distance optimizes the resolution by spreading out the spectrum.
 You can see this in the Dispersion value (field 10), which changes from 14.0 to 11.2.

 Now the "Resolution could be improved..." message is gone, replaced by the green OK.
 But the message next to the Spectrum Coverage (field 11) is no longer the green OK.
 The new message, "Difficult to fit..." is not red, so this setup too would be satisfactory for capturing good spectra.
 However, you could still improve on it.
-Instead of adding a spacer, you might try changing the Telescope Focal Ratio (field 2).
+Instead of adding a spacer, you might try inserting an f/6.3 focal reducer to reduce the Telescope Focal Ratio (Field 2).
 To do this, click Reset (to undo the spacer) and then change field 2 from 10 to 6.3.

 Now all three messages are a green OK.
 You have found an optimum setup for use with this equipment.